2024-2025 BALL IN HAND POOL LEAGUE RULES

 VISITING TEAM: $21.50 IN THE ENVELOPE $5.50 IN THE CUP/TABLE

-Note: In case of a bye week or a forfeit week, the team needs to pay $21.25 for that week or it
+Note: In case of a bye week or a forfeit week, the team needs to pay $21.45 ($7.15 per player) for that week or it can come out of the team’s payback.
+If the team wants ball count, a scoresheet with three (3)

 team members’ names must be turned in the same week as the bye or forfeit.
 Late scoresheets